Multiconfiguration Pair-Density Functional Theory Calculations of Low-lying States of Complex Chemical Systems with Quantum Computers: Introduction

 The simulation of molecular electronic structures lies at the heart of quantum chemistry, enabling predictions of chemical reactivity, spectroscopic properties, and thermodynamic behaviors.
 Accurate resolution of molecular electronic structures necessitates the simultaneous and adequate treatment of both static and dynamic electron correlations.
 Conventional Hartree-Fock (HF)~\cite{hartree1928wave, slater1929theory, slater1930note} theory falls short in capturing these two types of correlations.
 In response, classical computational approaches have developed several valuable improvements, which can be broadly categorized into two groups, multireference methods represented by configuration interaction (CI)~\cite{roothaan1951new}, and single-reference methods, such as coupled cluster (CC)~\cite{kummel2003biography, bartlett2007coupled}, perturbation theory~\cite{cremer2011moller}, and density functional theory (DFT)~\cite{hohenberg1964inhomogeneous, levy1979universal, vignale1987density}.

 However, solving the electronic Schr\"{o}dinger equation for realistic molecular systems remains a formidable challenge due to the exponential scaling of computational resources with system size.
 Quantum computing, with its inherent parallelism and ability to represent entangled quantum states~\cite{nielsen2010quantum}, offers a transformative path forward.
-The variational quantum eigensolver (VQE) serves as a fundamental framework for quantum computation.
+The variational quantum eigensolver (VQE) serves as a fundamental framework for quantum computation, leveraging hybrid quantum-classical optimization to accommodate the limited coherence times of near-term hardware.
 Early work in quantum computational chemistry employed VQE to reproduce classical methods such as HF~\cite{google2020hartree} or unitary coupled-cluster singles and doubles (UCCSD)~\cite{lee2018generalized}.
 While effective for dynamic correlation, these single-reference approaches often lack a complete description of static correlation.
 To address this, recent studies~\cite{parrish2019quantum, greene2021generalized, mizukami2020orbital, sokolov2020quantum, takeshita2020increasing, yalouz2021state, sugisaki2022variational, khan2023chemically, fitzpatrick2024self, zhao2024quantum} have adopted multireference ansätze inspired by the complete active space self-consistent field (CASSCF) method~\cite{roos1987complete}.

 Despite this progress, when combined with CI-like expansions, UCCSD-style circuits can become prohibitively large, motivating the search for alternative routes to recover dynamic correlation.
 Furthermore, the practical realization of quantum computational chemistry on noisy intermediate-scale quantum (NISQ)~\cite{bharti2022noisy} devices remains constrained by hardware imperfections, limited qubit connectivity, and algorithmic inefficiencies.